waldenblue/naosei1456/README.md

 Extending from [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) of Android Architecure Components (Jetpack).
 Fits pretty well with the presentation pattern I’m using since it is Lifecycle-aware and survives configuration changes, has a build-in coroutine scope ([ViewModelScope](https://developer.android.com/topic/libraries/architecture/coroutines#viewmodelscope)) which helps a lot when requesting data from UseCase’s and also works as [State Holder](https://developer.android.com/jetpack/compose/state#viewmodels-source-of-truth).
 It is the single source of truth for the UI.

-The responsibilities of these classes is
+The responsibilities of these classes is to connect with the business-logic through UseCase’s and update the UiState using the `Reducer`.

+> ViewModel has a singl